 Considering how dramatically investments can impact your tax return, why wouldn’t you want your financial advisor to be a tax professional!
 The tax knowledge that a CPA has greatly outweighs the limited investment related tax knowledge that other financial advisors have.
 This gives Joe a leg up on other financial professional by being able to more successfully position your investments so that any impact on your tax return is minimized.
 We invite you to join us for a complimentary consultation.
 Contact us today!

-Joe works through his broker/dealer, HD Vest, to provide clients with a vast array of investment options.
-Larger firms may be tied to a specific product or company, whereas he is able to provide a long list of different types of investments from different companies across the US.
+Jeanne and Joe work through their broker/dealer, Avantax, to provide clients with a vast array of investment options.
+Larger firms may be tied to a specific product or company, whereas we are able to provide a long list of different types of investments from different companies across the US.
 We do our best to provide you with the best client experience and will always have your best interest at heart.
 When you work with us, you become a part of the Ochotny Wealth Management family.
 Contact us today for a free consultation!

 Most financial advisors have gone through intense training in investment strategies and have years of experience with client financial plans and implementation.
 They spend countless hours completing continuing education requirements, reviewing theories, reading news articles & industry updates, as well as researching investment products in order to provide the most appropriate and beneficial recommendations to their clients.
 You have to ask yourself if you’re willing to put that much time into learning the business and keeping up with it or, instead, if it’s more worthwhile to delegate that financial anxiety to a trained professional.
 In most cases, delegation to a professional is the answer.
 Contact us today to schedule your free consultation!